NOTE: SD Notary has been superseded by SD Notary 2.

-If your Apple ID is associated with more than one Apple Development Team, you will also need to enter the short name of the team you wish to use.
+If your Apple ID is associated with more than one Apple Development Team, you will also need to enter the Provider short name of the team you wish to use.
 There is a Choose… button, which retrieves team membership information from Apple and let you choose the right team, but it is active only is you are running Xcode 11 or later.

 A good initial test is to click the Fetch History button, which will fetch details of any apps you have tried to notarize.
 If you get an error, it’s likely you have entered one of the above values incorrectly.

 To the right is a tab view with tabs for Entitlements and Advanced.
 This is where you specify the entitlements your app needs.
 The default values suit a basic AppleScript applet: it is allowed to send Apple events, and to load third-party frameworks (required in some cases where AppleScriptObjC is used).
 You can adjust these values accordingly.

 Two other buttons let you skip signing enclosures, and to limit the app just to AppleScript applets.
 The former should normally be unchecked.

 Once you have it set up, you can press the Submit… button, choose your app in the sheet that appears, and begin the process.
 If all goes well, you will end up with a notarized and stapled copy of your app.